NVIDIA/aistore/docs/getting_started.md

 * download the latest `go1.18.x.linux-amd64.tar.gz` from [Go downloads](https://golang.org/dl/)
 * follow [installation instructions](https://go.dev/doc/install)

-Finally, if not done yet, export [`GOPATH`](https://go.dev/doc/gopath_code#GOPATH) environment variable.
+Finally, if not done yet, export the [`GOPATH`](https://go.dev/doc/gopath_code#GOPATH) environment variable.

 Here's one [local-playground usage example](/deploy/dev/local/README.md) that can serve as a 5-minute introduction on:

-* setting up Go environment
+* setting up the Go environment
-* provisioniong data drives for AIS deployment, and
+* provisioning data drives for AIS deployment, and
 * running a minimal AIS cluster - locally.

 Alternatively, or in addition, run it as follows:

 ### Steps to run AIS from source

-Assuming that [Go](https://golang.org/dl/) toolchain is already installed, the steps to deploy AIS locally on a single development machine are:
+Assuming that the [Go](https://golang.org/dl/) toolchain is already installed, the steps to deploy AIS locally on a single development machine are:

 ```console
 $ cd $GOPATH/src/github.com/NVIDIA